-2. Can I co-op fall and spring semester if I take summer classes?
+4. Can I co-op fall and spring semester if I take summer classes?

-According to the Reigistrar's office a student must be in classes, with a mimimum of 15 hours, one of the two main semesters of an academic year - either fall or spring in order to be a full time student.
+According to the Registrarís office a student must be in classes, with a minimum of 15 hours, one of the two main semesters of an academic year - either fall or spring in order to be a full time student.
 Otherwise, they will not be admitted back into the University without re-applying to the Admissions Office.
 A student who wishes to extend a co-op may run the risk of losing their full-time status.

 *Alternating co-op example

-5. Can International Students Participate in co-op?
+7. Can International Students participate in CIP/Co-op?

-International students interested in participating in co-op must first meet with an International Student Advisor located at 901 Sumter Street (International Student Services Office) to determine their eligibility.
+International students interested in participating in CIP/Co-op must first meet with an International Student Advisor located at 901 Sumter Street (International Student Services Office) to determine their eligibility.
 You can also contact the International Student Services Office at (803) 777-7461.

-6. What about health insurance?
+8. What about health insurance?

-8. Where can I get a "full-time" letter for insurance or loan purposes?
+10. Where can I get a "full-time" letter for insurance or loan purposes?